 Council Heritage brochures can guide you on historic walking tours with easy walking distances, as well as on longer historic trails requiring the use of public transport.

-Two trails – the Inner-City Heritage Trail, and the Coastal Heritage Trail, still hold traces of the first Maori peoples on the landscape of Christchurch about 700 years ago.
+Two trails – the Inner-City Heritage Trail and the Coastal Heritage Trail – still hold traces of the first Māori peoples on the Christchurch landscape about 700 years ago.

 For the Inner-City Heritage Trail, allow about 30 minutes to walk from the inner-city to the last site at Barbadoes Street.

-For the Coastal Heritage Trail, once you’ve caught the Purple Line bus from the inner-city to Redcliffs, allow about 30 minutes to walk from Moncks Cave (in Redcliffs) to Cave Rock, in Sumner.
+For the Coastal Heritage Trail, once you’ve caught the No. 3 (Purple Line) Metro bus(external link) from the inner-city to Redcliffs, allow about 30 minutes to walk from Moncks Cave (in Redcliffs) to Cave Rock, in Sumner.

-This city has a rich Māori and European cultural heritage and many of these sites are part of this walk.
+Christchurch has a rich Māori and European cultural heritage and many of these sites are part of this walk.
 Take your time to experience the heritage places of central Christchurch using the map of sites provided.